Exmoor Knotweed Control Programme

 Japanese knotweed is one of Britain’s most invasive weeds and is posing a real threat to some of the native flora and fauna of Exmoor.
 Both Japanese knotweed and its cousin, Himalayan knotweed can be seen along many watercourses on Exmoor, such as the Lyn and the Heddon and also along hedgebanks and roadside verges.
 The dense tall thickets have a major impact on nature conservation, archaeology, access, flood defence and the economic value of the land it contaminates.

-Within the project area, the presence of these plants is mapped to record exactly where it is growing and how much there is at each site.
-The Project is currently able to support landowners by offering to treat the knotweed on their land.
-Currently the most effective method of control is repeated spraying with herbicides over a number of years, which gradually reduces the vigour of the plant.
+The programme works closely with Exmoor's communities to map and record the locations and vigor of knotweed infestations within the National Park.
+Normally it is the landowners responsibility to control invasive species but our programme is currently able to support landowners by offering to treat the knotweed on their land.
+Currently the most effective method of control is repeated spraying with herbicides over a number of years, which gradually reduces the vigor of the plant.

 In order to keep these plants under control, we need your help.
-If you spot Japanese or Himalayan knotweed or would like to speak to someone about the project, or if you have any questions about knotweed on Exmoor then please contact us on: firstname.lastname@example.org - or contact one of team below:
+If you spot Japanese or Himalayan knotweed or would like to speak to someone about the project, or if you have any questions about knotweed on Exmoor then please contact us by:

 For more information: